reuniware/Kotlin-LocaleManager/README.md

 Original project :
 https://gist.github.com/Jasonlhy/f6d1211c4f848a3f685bd2d28c6e2eb5

-This class will help you to arbitrary define the locale used by your application.
+This class will help you to arbitrary define the locale used by an Activity in your application.

 For example, you have to call LocaleManager.setNewLocale(this@YourActivityName, "en") in each activity for which you need to force the locale to "en"...